Soong Ching-ling: Coalition government

 With the collapse of the Nationalist government and the Communist victory in the civil war, she left Shanghai in September 1949 to attend the Chinese People's Political Consultative Conference (CPPCC), convened in Beijing by the Chinese Communist Party to establish a new Central People's Government.
 On 1 October, she was a guest at the ceremony in Tiananmen Square marking the birth of the new People's Republic of China.
 The Nationalist government issued an order for her arrest, but this was soon blocked by the swift military victory of the Communists.
 The KMT fled from mainland China to Taiwan soon after this.
-Soong was the third person in the new government mentioned by Mao in the founding Proclamation of the People's Republic of China.
+In the founding Proclamation of the People's Republic of China Soong was the third person, after himself, that Mao named.

 Soong was held in great esteem by the victorious Communists, who reckoned her as a link between their movement and Sun's earlier movement.
 After the formal establishment of the People's Republic of China in 1949, she became one of six vice chairs of the Central People's Government," and one of several vice-chairs of the Sino-Soviet Friendship Association.

 In 1950, Soong became chair of the Chinese People's Relief Administration, which combined several organizations dealing with welfare and relief issues.
 Her China Welfare Fund was reorganized as the China Welfare Institute and began publishing the magazine China Reconstructs, now published as China Today.
 Soong intended for China Reconstructs to engage readers and intellectuals in the capitalist countries who might not be politically progressive, but who "pursued world peace."

 In 1953, a collection of her writings, Struggle for New China, was published.
 In April 1951, it was announced that she had been awarded the Stalin Peace Prize for 1950.
 She donated her Stalin Award to China Welfare Institute, which was then used to establish International Peace Maternity And Child Health Hospital in Shanghai in 1952.